-Financial and Other Benefit Support for Upcoming Training Year
+Financial and Other Benefit Support for Upcoming Training Year\

-Annual Stipend/Salary for Full-time Interns \$30 ,000 Annual Stipend/Salary for Half-time Interns N IA Program provides access to medical insurance for intern?
-Yes If access to medical insurance is provided: Trainee contribution to cost required?
-Yes Coverage of family member(s) available?
-Yes Coverage of legally married partner available?
-Yes Coverage of domestic partner available?
-Yes Hours of Annual Paid Personal Time Off (PTO and/or Vacation) 80 hours (10 days) Encomp assed in Hours of Annual Paid Sick Leave PT 0 In the event of medical conditions and/or family needs that require extended leave, does the program allow reasonable unpaid leave to interns/residents in excess of personal time off and sick leave?
+Annual Stipend/Salary for Full-time Interns: \$26,000 Annual Stipend/Salary for Half-time Interns: NA

+Program provides access to r nedical insurance for intern?
 Yes

-Other Benefits (please describe):
+Trainee contribution to cost required?
+Yes

+Coverage of family n nember(s) available?
+Yes

+Coverage of legally married partner available?
+Yes

+Coverage of domest ic partner available?
+Yes

+Hours of Annual Paid Person al Time Off (PTO and/or Vacation): 80 hours (10 days)

+Hours of Annual Paid Sick Le ave: This is encompassed in the PTO

+ions and/or family needs that require extend onable unpaid leave to interns/residents in e ve?

+Eligibility by FTE Benefit

+.75 - 1.0 Health Insurance

+.75 - 1.0 Dental Insurance

-- Health, Dental, and Vision Insurance
+.75 - 1.0 Vision Insurance

-- Flexible Spending Accounts
+.75 - 1.0 Flexible Spending Accounts

-- Life, Long & Short Term Disability
+0.5 - 1.0 Life, Long & Short Term Disa

-- Voluntary Life and AD&D Insurance
+0.5 - 1.0 Voluntary Life and AD&D Ins surance

-- Paid Time Off Plan
+0.5 - 1.0 Paid Time Off Plan

-- Continuing Education Reimbursement
+0.5 - 1.0 Continuing Education Reimbu ursement

+All Tuition Reimbursement

-- Retirement 401(k) Plan
+All Retirement $-401(k)$ Plan

-- Employee Assistance Program
+All Employee Assistance Program

-- Wellness Program
+All Wellness Program

-^{}Note.
-Programs are not required by the Commission on Accreditation to provide all benefits listed in this table
+\Note.
+Programs are not required by the Commission on Accreditation to provide all benefits listed in this table.